Andrew Weil blasts KOMBUCHA, is he right?

 There have also been reports in the medical literature of adverse reactions including nausea, vomiting and headaches among those who drink more than four ounces of kombucha tea daily.
 Allergic reactions, jaundice and head and neck pain have also been reported.
 I would particularly caution pregnant women, nursing mothers, the elderly, children and anyone with a compromised immune system against drinking kombucha tea.”

-What Dr Weil says could make sense from a Chinese medicine perspective and here’s why… In Chinese Medicine or in the practice of acupuncture, we treat each ‘body’ individually, no two people are the same!
-For example, if three people have hypertension, the needle placement (acupuncture) and herbal prescription could be and most times is completely different.
+What Dr Weil says could make sense from a Chinese medicine perspective and here’s why; in Chinese Medicine, we treat each ‘body’ individually, no two people are the same.
+For example, if three people have hypertension, the needle placement (acupuncture) and herbal prescription is most times completely different.

-So, with that in mind, since kombucha is a remedy for detoxification (liver), if you will… and three people drink it, they could have completely different experiences.
+So, with that in mind, since kombucha is a remedy for detoxification, if three people drink it, they will likely have three completely different experiences.
 A very common phenomenon in Chinese medicine is a stagnated liver; stress, insomnia, headaches, nausea, PMS, allergies, tight shoulders (exactly what Dr Weil mentions above).
-If someone with an extremely stagnated liver drank kombucha those properties of the kombucha would be trying to heal the liver, so it might kick things up a bit while it’s trying to harmonize and balance.
-It sounds counterintuitive, but this process is a positive thing and points to what we sometimes call a ‘healing crisis’.
-It’s true these symptoms are undesirable and uncomfortable and if they are happening, there certainly is a deeper imbalance present, the individual should investigate a more appropriate treatment like acupuncture and herbal medicine to get things balanced faster and without the discomfort.
-So, we could actually treat this healing crisis as a gathering of information and diagnosis.
+If someone with an extremely stagnated liver drinks kombucha regularly, those properties of the kombucha would attempt to heal the liver, essentially shifting the energies a bit while trying to harmonize and balance.
+It sounds counterintuitive, but this process is positive and points to what we sometimes call a ‘healing crisis’.
+It’s true these symptoms are undesirable and uncomfortable and if they are happening, this points to a deeper imbalance present in the body.

 Tao To Wellness Gift Card